alewieland/svm-projections/README.md

 # svm-projections

 This repository contains a simple layered web application with a Vue.js frontend and a FastAPI backend.
+Originally projection data was pulled directly from Google Sheets but it is now served from BigQuery via the backend.

 ## Structure